Hawking radiation with pure states: On the assumptions behind Hawking's calculation and 't Hooft Gravitational backreaction

 Another assumption in the Hawking calculation is the commutation between the ingoing and outgoing quantum states.
 Following Eq.
 (2.4) of \cite{Hawking:1975vcx} the radial component of KG field operator\footnote{Defined by expansion in terms of spherical harmonics } is expanded as the sum of interior and exterior parts as

 where $p_i$ describe purely outgoing states ($r>2GM$) and $q_i$ describe purely ingoing states, that end up inside $r<2GM$.
-In \cite{Hawking:1975vcx} the following commutation relations are assumed
+In \cite{Hawking:1975vcx}, the following commutation relations are assumed

-The points worth to be paid attention here are: \begin{itemize} \item The commutation relation \eqref{eq:cominout} is driven by the intution that an interior state cannot affect the exterior state. \item The expansion \eqref{eq:Hexp} treats the interior and exterior states as part of the same Hilbert space, with the same notion of time (in the QFT language), therefore ingoing and outgoing quanta belong to the same Fock space where time is uniquely defined. \end{itemize} There are caveats in the above assumptions \begin{itemize} \item Following Dray and 't Hooft's gravitational backreaction \cite{Dray:1984ha}, an ingoing particle in Schwarzschild spacetime moving along the direction $V$ with momentum $P_i$ creates a shock wave that causes a shift in the position of the outgoing particle that is approaching in the $U$ direction.
-The position of the outgoing particle is affected by ingoing momenta, and the position of the ingoing particle is affected by outgoing momenta in the following way\footnote{We note that the 'tHooft considerations ignore interior region of black hole spacetime \cite{tHooft:2016rrl,tHooft:2022bgo}.
-In our approach, we consider both interior and exterior regions of SBH in the near horizon approximation, and we take the gravitational backreaction effects between interior and exterior quanta \cite{Kumar:2023hbj} to define our direct-sum QFT that leads to unitarity.
-Thus our construction is technically and conceptually very different from that of 'tHooft \cite{tHooft:2022umh}.} \cite{Betzios:2016yaq,tHooft:2015pce,tHooft:2022umh} (See \cite{Kumar:2023hbj} for more details)
+The points worth to be paid attention here are: \begin{itemize} \item The commutation relation \eqref{eq:cominout} is driven by the intuition that an interior state cannot affect the exterior state. \item The expansion \eqref{eq:Hexp} treats the interior and exterior states as part of the same Hilbert space, with the same notion of time (in the QFT language), therefore ingoing and outgoing quanta belong to the same Fock space where time is uniquely defined. \end{itemize} There are caveats in the above assumptions \begin{itemize} \item Following Dray and 't Hooft's gravitational backreaction \cite{Dray:1984ha}, an ingoing particle in Schwarzschild spacetime moving along the direction $V$ with momentum $P_i$ creates a shock wave (transverse field which is a function of $\theta,\, \varphi$) that causes a shift in the position of the outgoing particle that is approaching in the $U$ direction.
+The position of the outgoing particle ($V_e$) is affected by ingoing momenta ($P_i$), and the position of the ingoing particle ($U_i$) is affected by outgoing momenta ($P_e$) in the following way\footnote{We note that the 'tHooft considerations ignore interior region of black hole spacetime \cite{tHooft:2016rrl,tHooft:2022bgo}.
+In our approach, we consider both interior and exterior regions of SBH in the near horizon approximation (as schematically depicted in Fig.~\ref{fig:gbr}), and we take into account the gravitational backreaction effects between interior and exterior quanta \cite{Kumar:2023hbj} to define our direct-sum QFT that leads to unitarity.
+Thus, our construction is technically and conceptually very different from that of 't Hooft \cite{tHooft:2022umh} and also the works followed by other authors \cite{Betzios:2016yaq,Betzios:2020wcv,Betzios:2020xuj,Gaddam:2020mwe,Gaddam:2020rxb}.} \cite{Betzios:2016yaq,tHooft:2015pce,tHooft:2022umh} (See \cite{Kumar:2023hbj} for more details)